CharanSuggala26/DrowsyDriverDetection/README.md

 ```

 ##❗Notes
--Make sure your webcam is connected and accessible.
+Make sure your webcam is connected and accessible.
--Alarm will only sound after a defined number of consecutive frames with closed eyes.
+Alarm will only sound after a defined number of consecutive frames with closed eyes.

 ## 📬 Contact